tedhchen/componMultilayer/README.md

 <img src="pipeline.png" alt="Data Collection Pipeline" width="75%"/>

 ## Contents
+- Quick start
 - Protocol
 - Summary of files

-## Protocol
+## Quick Start
-Details about data collection and labeling for each of the steps outline below can be found in the [`TwitterCodebook.pdf`](https://github.com/tedhchen/componMultilayer/blob/main/TwitterCodebook.pdf).

-### Quick Start (\* = teams not running scripts can ignore these steps.)
+\* = teams not running scripts can ignore these steps.
 1. \*Clone the repository.
 2. \*Change `config.ini.template` into `config.ini` and enter your own settings.
 3. Collect the main accounts (steps 01 and 02).
 4. \*Run Notebook for step 03.
 5. Label all side accounts (step 04).
-6. \* Merge data and voilà!
+6. \*Merge data and voilà!

+## Protocol
+Details about data collection and labeling for each of the steps outline below can be found in the [`TwitterCodebook.pdf`](https://github.com/tedhchen/componMultilayer/blob/main/TwitterCodebook.pdf).

 ### 00. Identify roster actors
 You should have a predefined list of policy actors.
 This protocol does not address how to bound policy systems and identify policy actors.